 Dried seaweed is a nutritional powerhouse.
-Sea vegetables provide all 56 minerals and trace elements required for your body's physiological functions, some in quantities greatly exceeding those of land plants.
+Sea vegetables are known to contain most, if not all, of the 24 minerals and trace elements required for your body's physiological functions, some in quantities greatly exceeding those of land plants.
 They contain significant levels of vitamins, including the B vitamins, Vitamin A, and Vitamin C. Their protein content ranges from 10% to almost 40%, and they contain all or most of the essential amino acids required by humans.
 They’re low in fat and high in fiber; two qualities that make them healthy for the heart.
 And then, of course, there’s iodine.
 Sea vegetables are one of the highest natural sources of dietary iodine, even when eaten in small quantities.

 Below are two tables showing levels of selected nutrients found in our eight species of whole leaf sea vegetable, seaweed blends, and in Kelp Krunch.
 Milled sea vegetables have the same nutritional composition as the whole leaf from which they were milled.
 For example, dulse flakes have the same nutritional composition as whole leaf dulse.
 The levels in these tables are provided as “amounts per 100g” because this is how the information is normally presented for food industry specifications.
 It also makes it easier to compare levels between species and products.
 You can use this table to calculate how much of any specific nutrient you're getting in a specific serving size.
 All you need is a calculator and a simple formula: divide the level of the nutrient found in the nutrients per 100g table by 100 to get the level per gram, and then multiply by the number of grams in your serving.
 Just remember, it's impossible to know the exact level of any nutrient in sea vegetables because nutrients vary between season, age, location, and other factors.
 Also, 100 grams is not a serving size!
 Serving sizes of sea vegetables are much smaller than that.
 If you scroll down the page past the tables you will find more information on serving size, as well as on specific nutrients.